-PHOENIX, AZ - PHOENIX - When a self-motivated, outgoing fourth grader named Orlando began taking reading-intervention classes from Jodi Kacz in 2014, Jodi was impressed.
+PHOENIX - When a self-motivated, outgoing fourth grader named Orlando began taking reading-intervention classes from Jodi Kacz in 2014, Jodi was impressed.

 “I used to always tell my husband, 'There’s a kid at school and if I could adopt, I would adopt a kid just like him,'" Jodi said.

 Jodi was a veteran teacher at Manuel Pena Jr. School in west Phoenix's Cartwright School District.
 A heart condition had prevented the 45-year-old from having children with her husband of 16 years and Jodi felt she would adopt a child someday.